 Another downside of freelancing is the burden of managing every aspect of your business.
 Freelancers must not only focus on their craft but also handle administrative tasks such as marketing, accounting, and billing clients.

 This can take a considerable amount of time and effort away from the actual creative work that freelancers specialize in.
-Additionally, the lack of employee benefits such as health insurance or retirement savings plans can be daunting, as many freelancers must navigate complex tax regulations and financial planning on their own.
+The lack of employee benefits such as health insurance or retirement savings plans can also be daunting, as many freelancers must navigate complex tax regulations and financial planning on their own.

 Another con of freelancing is the need to constantly update your skills and knowledge, and all at your own expense.
 In many industries, the technology and best practices can change rapidly, and freelancers must stay on top of such changes to remain competitive.